Marketing and AI: When Chatbots Improve Your Brand Image

-In general terms, conversational marketing responds to the needs of speediness from the consumers, all whilst improving the customer relationship as it allows for a real time service.
+In general terms, conversational marketing responds to the needs of speediness from the consumers, all whilst improving the customer relationship as it allows for a real-time service.
 What is true for your customers, is also true for you, because a happy customer is a customer that comes back…The performance of the chatbot is then translated by a better view of your brand, as one that is more effective and responding efficiently to their needs.
 This kind of interaction, once it plays out well, would therefore lead to customer loyalty.

 A better understanding of consumer-to-business

 This exchange turns out as beneficial to both parties.
 As a matter of fact, businesses and consumers benefit from a better understanding of one another.
-According to a report by the Capgemini Research Institute, close to 58% of businesses having used a bot estimate that the benefits gained by its use “were up to or surpassed their expectations”.
+According to a report by the Capgemini Research Institute, close to 58% of businesses have used a bot estimate that the benefits gained by its use “were up to or surpassed their expectations”.

-Furthermore, the good use of a bot results in a certain proximity with the user, which leads to a positive brand image but also potentially on the customers’ behaviour.
+Furthermore, the good use of a bot results in certain proximity with the user, which leads to a positive brand image but also potentially on the customers’ behaviour.
 The latter rarely have the occasion to talk directly with businesses, something that is now possible.
 But there is more!
 A chatbot can also become a source of precious information concerning the improvement of products or services offered by your company.

 Outbound marketing: join the prospect where they are